Holographic-(V)AE: an end-to-end SO(3)-Equivariant (Variational) Autoencoder in Fourier Space

-We are interested in modeling data that is distributed in 3D space and for which the global orientation of the data should not impact the inferred model~\citep{einstein_grundlage_1916}.
-We consider data that is distributed around a specified origin and can be expressed by the resulting spherical coordinates $(r,\theta,\phi)$ around the origin.
+We are interested in modeling 3D data (i.e., functions in $\mathbb{R}^{3}$), for which the global orientation of the data should not impact the inferred model~\cite{einstein_grundlage_1916}.
+We consider functions distributed around a specified origin, which we express by the resulting spherical coordinates $(r,\theta,\phi)$ around the origin; $\theta$ and $\phi$ are the azimuthal and the polar angles and $r$ defines the distance to the reference point in the spherical coordinate system.
 In this case, the set of rotations about the origin define the 3D rotation group SO(3), and we will consider models that are rotationally equivariant under SO(3).

-It is convenient to project data to spherical Fourier space to define equivariant transformations for rotations.
+To define rotationally equivariant transformations, it is convenient to project data to spherical Fourier space.
+We use spherical harmonics to encode the angular information of the data.
+Spherical harmonics are a class of functions that form a complete and orthonormal basis for functions $f(\theta,\phi)$ defined on a unit sphere ($r=1$).
+In their complex form, spherical harmonics are defined as,

+where $\ell$ is a non-negative integer ($0\leq \ell$) and $m$ is an integer within the interval $-\ell\leq m \leq \ell$. $P^m_\ell(\cos \theta)$ is the Legendre polynomial of degree $\ell$ and order $m$, which, together with the complex exponential $e^{im\phi}$, define sinusoidal functions over the angles $\theta$ and $\phi$.
+In quantum mechanics, spherical harmonics are used to represent the orbital angular momenta, e.g. for an electron in a hydrogen atom.
+In this context, the degree $\ell$ relates to the eigenvalue of the square of the angular momentum, and the order $m$ is the eigenvalue of the angular momentum about the azimuthal axis.